StudyHub-Bulgaria/doorguy/docs/webapp.md

 ## To Do:

-- Add test-portal.studyhub.bg for testing?
-Add CI/CD with git push and python restart for user/non-technical maintainer testing?

 - Make sure home page is only accessible if user is logged in.

 - Add more validation to user registration.